-Based on the Comprehensive Plan, Dallas 360 Plan, and Cedars Area Plan 2002, Staff recommendations are intended to support:
+Based on the Comprehensive Plan, Dallas 360 Plan, and Cedars Area Plan 2002, the proposed amendments support:

-- Preservation of the unique character of Cedars: Cedars area has a lot of older buildings that are unique and to the area.
-The proposed parking reduction for Legacy Buildings intends to incentivize the reuse of these older buildings without demolishing them. - Complementary building height, scale, and mass appropriate for the area: Cedars area consists of vacant lots, empty parking spaces, and abandoned buildings.
-Staff's proposed regulations are higher than the existing PD

-- regulations.
-The proposed gradual height and setback will encourage development to complement the character of the neighborhood. - Promoting walkable, active neighborhood: by allowing wider sidewalks and disallowing parking in the front yard setback, Staff's recommendations intend to promote walkability, encourage café/ patio spaces and an active public realm with "eyes on the street" to promote an active and safe neighborhood. - Enhanced Pedestrian Connectivity: parking for uses on a lot that is located within 1,500 feet of a Dallas Area Rapid Transit (DART) light rail station may be reduced by 40 percent if enhanced pedestrian amenities are provided.
-Staff's proposed regulations include keeping this existing parking reduction to improve pedestrian connectivity to DART light rail station. - Encourage mixed income housing opportunities: The area is located adjacent to the major employment center, downtown Dallas.
-To support and promote housing for the employees who work in downtown, Staff's proposed regulations provide development density bonuses for providing mixed income housing in the Cedars.
+- Preservation of the unique character of Cedars: Cedars area has a lot of older buildings that are unique to the area.
+The proposed parking reduction for Legacy Buildings intends to incentivize the repurposing of these older buildings without demolishing them. - Complementary building height, scale, and mass appropriate for the area: Cedars area consists of vacant lots, empty parking spaces, and abandoned buildings.
+Proposed regulations are higher than the existing PD regulations.
+The proposed gradual height increase and setbacks will encourage development to complement the character of the neighborhood. - Promoting walkable, active neighborhood: by allowing wider sidewalks and disallowing parking in the front yard setback, these recommendations promote walkability, encourage café/patio spaces and an active public realm with "eyes on the street" to promote an active and safe neighborhood. - Enhanced Pedestrian Connectivity: parking for uses on a lot that is located within 1,500 feet of a Dallas Area Rapid Transit (DART) light rail station may be reduced by 40 percent if enhanced pedestrian amenities are provided.
+The proposed regulations include keeping this existing parking reduction to improve pedestrian connectivity to the DART light rail station. - Encourage mixed income housing opportunities: The area is located adjacent to the major employment center, downtown Dallas.
+To support and promote housing for the employees who work in downtown, the proposed regulations provide development density bonuses for providing mixed income housing in the Cedars.